jrheiner/sorting-algorithms/README.md

 # sorting-algorithms
-Impletmentation and benchmark of common sorting algorithms written in Python.
+Implementation and benchmark of common sorting algorithms in Python.